 There are no known living persons permitted by law to authorize the disclosure; and

+The disclosure would not reveal the identity of anyone not the subject of the historical research.

 Protection of public safety: If an individual receiving services makes a specific threat to cause serious bodily injury or death to an identified or readily identifiable person and Dominion reasonably believes that the individual has the intent and the ability to carry out the threat immediately or imminently, Dominion may disclose those facts necessary to alleviate the potential threat.